-The future changes in accounting policies and future applicable accounting standards are discussed in the REIT's audited consolidated financial statements for the year ended December 31, 2016 and the notes contained therein.
+The future changes in accounting policies and future applicable accounting standards are discussed in the REIT's condensed consolidated interim financial statements for the nine month period ended September 30, 2017 and the notes contained therein.

 RELATED PARTY TRANSACTIONS

 The REIT engaged the Manager to perform certain services as outlined under the Management Agreement.
 The Manager is controlled by the President and Chief Executive Officer and the Chief Financial Officer of the REIT.